 You can also feel your compost to tell if it is too wet.
 If you can easily squeeze water out of a handful your compost, then it is too wet.

 If your compost is too wet, there are a few ways to dry it out.

 One way is to use a rake or pitchfork to spread out the compost thinly over a larger area.
-It will dry out even faster if exposed to sunlight.
+It will dry out faster if exposed to sunlight and air.

-If the weather forecast calls for rain, use a plastic tarp to cover the pile and keep it from getting wet.
-You might need to use a covered bin (a composter) if rain causes wet compost to be a recurring problem.
+If the weather forecast calls for rain, use a plastic tarp to cover the pile and keep it from getting wetter.
+You might need to use a covered bin (a composter) if wet compost due to rain is a recurring problem.

 Once the compost is dried out a bit, pile it back up and add some new material (greens such as grass and browns such as leaves) to help get it going again.